odmsolutions/odmsolutions.github.io/_posts/2024-10-14-campaign-for-stable-software.md

 ### Problems collected today

-This is always gonna be a shorter list than I really saw.
-But let's try it.
+This is always gonna be a shorter list than the probelms I see in a day.

 ## Dependabot